Read what it means to Mrs. Ventura to be a Black Belt?

 The movies vs reality...
 Because Hapkido is not a sport, but a martial art, much focus is on practicle attacks and practice.
 For instance, our kicking philospohy is to mainly kick to the lower portion of the body.
 It is very dangerous to kick to the upper part as you would be fatally wounded only by one mistake.
 Here is a traditional paper on Hapkido for your review...
 Hapkido, A Tradition

 The basic fundamentals of Hapkido do not have repetitive forms or katas, only progressive techniques that build on each other as the student progresses through the ranks.
-Hapkido is also not a competition sparing martial art like Taekwondo or Karate as our discipline is direct, isolating and debilitating leaving no room for sparing.
+Hapkido is also not a competitive sparing martial art like Taekwondo or Karate as our discipline is direct, isolating and debilitating leaving no room for sparing.
 We teach and learn for the sole purposes of fitness, confidence and self defense.

 "Hapkido is practiced as a relationship between two or more persons.There are no solo Hapkido forms.
 However, Hapkido practice is a solitary path.
 As such, Hapkido must be committed to individually."